top of page

 2022 Strategic Plan

 Our comprehensive strategic plan charts a path from our past achievements to our goals for the future.
-We’re committed to realizing our vision of an equitable early childhood system for all.
+We’re committed to realizing our vision of a supportive early childhood system for all.

 Membership